 - Hacked Facebook account.

-These Facebook scammers will message you, telling you about a lottery you’ve won, and you need to claim it by paying an advance fee to get the money you’ve won — and in this lane, they may ask for your bank account and address.
+These scammers will message you, telling you about a lottery you’ve won, and you need to claim it by paying an advance fee to get the money you’ve won.

 Want a loan, you could pay an advance fee on Facebook — yeah, just on Facebook.
-The point where you’ll have to pay an advance fee to get a loan is so lame, common man, but it just something that works for them, because the person getting the loan only have to pay a low-interest rate, but only for a small advance fee.
+The point where you’ll have to pay an advance fee to get a loan is so lame, come on man.
+But it is just something that works for them, because the person getting the loan only has to pay a low-interest rate, but only for a small advance fee.

 Facebook login scam

 I don’t understand how someone will be able to log in twice on Facebook when he or she is already signed in.
-You get a message on Facebook that you should log in to your Facebook account, or sometimes tell you to click a link to access a certain app or confirm a request — once you do that, the scammers will be able to gain access to your Facebook account and continue scamming other people. but you can avoid this by simply not clicking on any link that you don’t find trustworthy.
+You get a message on Facebook that you should log in to your Facebook account, click a link to access a certain app, or confirm a request.
+Once you do that, the scammers will be able to gain access to your Facebook account and continue scamming other people. but you can avoid this by simply not clicking on any link that you don’t find trustworthy.

-Paying to get a job is not a job, it’s a scam and whenever, where ever and even on Facebook someone from somewhere tells you to pay a certain amount to get the job — and when you do, you could get back the money you spent — please seriously avoid it, it’s not a job but a scam.
+Paying to get a job is not a job, it’s a scam.
+Whenever anyone tells you to pay a certain amount to get the job — and when you do, you could get back the money you spent — please seriously avoid it, it’s not a job but a scam.

-Scammers or job scammers on Facebook uses the misleading fake jobs to get your money.
+Scammers or job scammers on Facebook use misleading fake jobs to get your money.
 They just want to get your money — asking you to invest in your job, like paying upfront before getting the job.

 And sometimes they might lead you to certain websites that aren’t trusted and you may release information you shouldn’t have.
 So before you even applied for any job on Facebook know the source and everything about the job poster.

-Facebook might hold lots of memories but you have to be careful, all scammers want is just to take your money — they don’t care if you’ve worked your time out.
-So, if they want to surprise you shock them.
-First thing first — once you get the notice, report, and block the account if per se that is your friend account let them know that their account has been compromised.
+Facebook might hold lots of memories but you have to be careful, all scammers want is just to take your money.
+They don’t care if you’ve worked your life out.
+So, if they want to surprise you, shock them instead.
+First thing first, once you get the notice, report, and block the account.
+If it is your friend’s account let them know that their account has been compromised.

-And for people that easily fall in love online, know what’s what, research the person, and know every detail.
-The information the person gave must be first hand and search on different social media platforms.
+And for people that easily fall in love online, know what’s love, and know every detail and connect the dots.
+The information the person gave must be first-hand and searched on different social media platforms.